dohliam/tocdown/README.md

 tocdown generates ISO 2145-compliant tables of contents by default, though both numbering and indentation can be optionally turned off.
 Its non-interactive mode is also suitable for command-line piping or as part of a toolchain (for example, to automatically include a table of contents for each file in a directory).

-# Usage
+## Usage

 tocdown comes in two versions: toc.rb (written in Ruby) and toc.js (written in Javascript), whose feature sets are identical.

 ## toc.rb

-The command-line version of tocdown can be used interactively by executing the command `ruby toc.rb`, or non-interactively by specifying an input filename as a parameter:
+The command-line version of tocdown can be used interactively by executing the command `./toc.rb`, or non-interactively by specifying an input filename as a parameter:

-    ruby toc.rb [options] [filename]
+    ./toc.rb [options] [filename]

 ### Options

 A number of options are available that change the way the output is processed or displayed.
 A list of all available options can be viewed by using the `--help` option:

-    ruby toc.rb --help
+    ./toc.rb --help

 Currently, the following options are available: